 It features the Roman liberty goddess, robed and holding a torch signifying freedom.
 The statue was a gift from France to the United States.
 It was sculpted by Frederic Auguste Bartholdi.

 Constructed mostly from copper, the statue today features a well-recognized green patina.
 It stands 46 meters tall – together with the pedestal its topmost end is 93 meters above ground level.

 The Lincoln Memorial, as the name suggests, is a memorial dedicated to one of the most defining presidents and personalities of the American history – Abraham Lincoln.
 The memorial has a stunning architecture, with 36 Greek-style Doric columns – each column denotes a Union state that Lincoln led during the American Civil War.

-The main attraction of the memorial is a huge statue of Lincoln, sitting with a very calm repose.
+The main attraction of this famous American Memorial is the huge statue of Lincoln, sitting with a very calm repose.
 The building and the statue are a throwback to the ancient Greek temples which housed huge statues of the Greek gods and goddesses.

-The United States Capitol is one of the most recognizable structures of America.
+The United States Capitol is one of the most Iconic Buildings and one of the most recognizable structures of America.
 Located in the capital city of Washington D.C., the Capitol is the seat of the U.S. Congress.
 Construction of the original Capitol Building began as early as late 18th century and the initial structure was complete by 1800.

 It underwent significant changes later to become the white-domed icon that it is today.
 The building has a magnificent neoclassical architecture with two distinct faces and expansive wings on each side.
 The interior of the building features stunning pieces of art signifying American history and culture.